-TxANA not only strives to positively advance the collective agenda of nearly 4,000 CRNAs (Certified Registered Nurse Anesthetists) across the state of Texas, but we also aim to promote a dynamic collaboration between members and agencies in the healthcare field.
-TxANA implements a straight forward platform to inform and connect with its members through email updates, online advertising and quarterly digital newsletters.
+TxANA not only strives to positively advance the collective agenda of more than 5,400 CRNAs (Certified Registered Nurse Anesthetists) across the state of Texas, but we also aim to promote a dynamic collaboration between members and agencies in the healthcare field.
+TxANA implements a straightforward platform to inform and connect with its members through email updates, online advertising, and quarterly digital newsletters.
 These forms of communication are the fastest and most efficient ways for your company or agency to reach members of TxANA.

 Membership dues to TxANA are not deductible as charitable contributions but may be deductible as a business expense for Federal Income tax purposes.
 37.59% of the membership dues are spent on lobbying.